 The problem that Telstra TV addresses doesn't have a lot of easy solutions if you're keen on streaming media, but you do have some choices.

-Netflix, Stan and Presto all support Google's tiny Chromecast media streamer, but you'll need a PC or Mac running the Chrome browser or an Android tablet or smartphone to stream to a Chromecast connected to your TV.
+Netflix, Stan and Foxtel Now all support Google's tiny Chromecast media streamer, but you'll need a PC or Mac running the Chrome browser or an Android tablet or smartphone to stream to a Chromecast connected to your TV.